travel agency website designs

 1. Visit Humboldt

-This design is such a successful attempt for many reasons.
-One of these is that the gamified design means it’s really hard not to go through the whole guided process of creating an itinerary.
-This means that customers will spend longer on the site, or perhaps even run it through a few times.
+This design isย a successful attempt for many reasons.
+One of these is that theย gamified design makes it really hard not to go through the whole guided process of creating an itinerary.
+This means that customers will spend longer on the siteย or perhaps even run it through a few times.

 3. Thrillophilia

-Thrillophilia is an adventure / extreme tours and activities website, offering a little more to the hardcore, adventurous traveler.
-They have a beautifully designed website, parts of it similar to an AirBnB design, and great bookings landing page when you first visit their site.
+Thrillophilia is an adventure / extreme tours and activities website that offers a little more to the hardcore, adventurous traveler.
+It has a beautifully designed website, with parts similar to an AirBnB design, and a great bookings landing page when you first visit it.

-Here, you can search for tours, activities, rentals, etc. They also make use of this landing space to show some stats such as the countries they have on their books, the number of satisfied customers, and the 12000+ tours they provide.
-These, while they may seem like an obvious touch, can really make for a good, long-lasting impression in the mind of a visitor to the site.
+Here, you can search for tours, activities, rentals, etc. They also use this landing space to show some stats, such as the countries they have on their books, the number of satisfied customers, and the 12000+ tours they provide.
+While these may seem like an obvious touch, they can really make for a good, long-lasting impression in the mind of a visitor to the site.

 Hoping to build your own beautiful travel website?
 Click here to view our web design packages